review-commons/documents/guidelines_authors.md

 4. Mandatory posting of the preprint
 5. Scooping protection
 6. Posting the reviews
+7. Review challenge procedure
-7. Submitting to an affiliate journal
+8. Submitting to an affiliate journal

 # Initial submission